MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/FacilityCapacity.md

 ---
-title: FacilityCapacity in Cloud for Sustainability shared data model
+title: FacilityCapacity in Microsoft for Sustainability shared data model
 description: Entity to capture the facility's capacity dimension and measure for a specified time period.
 author: cdm-publisher
 ms.service: common-data-model